-The Initial Convertible Security is convertible into Common Shares of the Company (Common Shares") at a conversion price equal to 85% of the volume weighted average trading price ("Volume Weighted Average Price") of the Common Shares (in Canadian dollars) on the Toronto Stock Exchange (the "TSX") for the five consecutive trading days immediately prior to the date on which Lind provides the Company with notice of its intention to convert an amount of the Initial Convertible Security from time to time.
-During the six-month period ended December 31, 2017, \$2,425 principal amount of the Initial Convertible Security was converted into 6,696,590 Common Shares.
+The Convertible Security is convertible into Common Shares at a conversion price equal to 85% of the volume weighted average trading price ("Volume Weighted Average Price") of the Common Shares (in Canadian dollars) on the Toronto Stock Exchange (the "TSX") for the five consecutive trading days immediately prior to the date on which Lind provides the Company with notice of its intention to convert an amount of the Convertible Security from time to time.
+During the nine-month period ended March 31, 2018, \$3,000 principal amount of the Convertible Security was converted into 8,037,767 Common Shares.

 The Convertible Security contains financial and non-financial covenants customary for a facility of its size and nature, and includes a financial covenant defining an event of default as all present and future liabilities of the Company or any of its subsidiaries, exclusive of related party loans, for an amount or amounts exceeding \$2,000 and which have not been satisfied on time or within 90 days of invoice, or have become prematurely payable as a result of its default or breach.
-The Company was in compliance with these covenants as of December 31, 2017.
+The Company was in compliance with these covenants as of March 31, 2018.